angular/angular/aio/content/guide/ngmodule-faq.md

 ## Why does Angular need _entryComponents_?

 The reason is _tree shaking_.
-For production apps you want to load the smallest, fastest code possible.
+For production applications you want to load the smallest, fastest code possible.
 The code should contain only the classes that you actually need.
 It should exclude a component that's never used, whether or not that component is declared.

 In fact, many libraries declare and export components you'll never use.